 Jude, the half-brother of Jesus, felt the same way.
 He wanted to write his epistle on their common salvation but was compelled to address the work of false teachers in the Church.
 After finishing the James series, I was going to move into Ephesians, but I believe a study in Jude is critically needed in the Church right now, so, over the next several weeks, we will work our way through the twenty-five verses in Jude.

-Jude 1:1-3 NKJV “Jude, a bondservant of Jesus Christ, and brother of James, To those who are called, sanctified by God the Father, and preserved in Jesus Christ: 2 Mercy, peace, and love be multiplied to you.
-3 Beloved, while I was very diligent to write to you concerning our common salvation, I found it necessary to write to you exhorting you to contend earnestly for the faith which was once for all delivered to the saints.”
+Jude 1:1-3 TLV “Judah, a slave of Yeshua the Messiah and brother of Jacob, To those who are called, who are loved in God the Father, and kept safe for Yeshua the Messiah: 2 May mercy and shalom and love be multiplied to you!
+3 Loved ones, though very eager to write to you about our common salvation, I felt it necessary to write to you urging you to continue to contend for the faith that was once for all handed down to the kedoshim.”